Kiran01bm/aws-related/rds/ReadMe.md

 Master DB and Read Replicas will have different End Points and AWS does not support front ending the DB end points with ELB so a possible option is to use HAProxy.

+You can even have Read Replicas of Read Replicas.

+You must have Automatic Backups to have a Read Replica.

+Each Read Replica has its own DNS end point and Read Replicas can be promoted as their Own DB's which breaks replication.

 ### Creating Read Replica
 1. When you create a Read Replica, you first specify an existing DB instance as the source.
 2. Then Amazon RDS takes a snapshot of the source instance and creates a read-only instance from the snapshot.